 Host Name: Host name of the LDAP server.

-SSL: Click the SSL check box if you want to use the ssl
+SSL: Click the SSL check box if you want to use the SSL

 Port: Port you are using for LDAP server. (default ports, without SSL: 389, SSL: 636)

-Username: User to login in LDAP server.
+Username: User to login to LDAP server.

 Password: Password of the LDAP user you are using to login in LDAP Server.